 The young farmer awoke by the jolt of the wagon.
 He tried to move his extremities; his feet and hands were still bound by the closeness of the others in the transport.
 He could smell the foul odor of his body and that of the people next to him.
-He decided to go back to sleep or at least the half sleep he had been getting over the last few days.
+He decided to go back to sleep or at least the half-sleep he had been getting over the last few days.

 He awoke to another day of punishment, the days of toil rolled into one; the days became weeks and then months.
-All through this time he sought sanctuary in his mind.
+All through this time, he sought sanctuary in his mind.
 He shrugged off the torment as one would shake off the raindrops from an unrelenting storm.

 Then the day came.
 The sun shone through a gap in the clouds.
-He was told to bathe and change into the new clothes, to place the items he had earned about his person in the prescribe manner befitting a supplicant.
+He was told to bathe and change into the new clothes, to place the items he had earned about his person in the prescribed manner befitting a supplicant.
 Then standing before the doorway his teacher beckoned.
 Looking solemn, his teacher instructed him to go through.
-As the young farmer stepped through, he risked a side ways glance, which would normally reward a cuff about the head, and saw a brief smile dance across his teachers face.
+As the young farmer stepped through, he risked a sideways glance, which would normally reward a cuff about the head, and saw a brief smile dance across his teachers face.